SolarEdge Solar Panels: An Independent Review by Solar Choice

 SolarEdge Solar Panels – Points of DifferenceSolarEdge smart module solar panels

-The main point of difference for SolarEdge’s solar panels in that they have integrated their power optimisers into the panel.
-Most of the benefits of this are received by the installer who should be able to reduce the time required to install, who should in turn be able to pass through some savings to the client.
+The main point of difference for SolarEdge’s solar panels is that they have integrated their power optimisers into the panel.
+Most of the benefits of this are received by the installer who should be able to reduce the time required to install and should in turn be able to pass through some savings to the client.

 Some of the benefits of power optimisation vs string inverter solution